kurenn/ruby-dojo/docs/setup-vscode.md

 ## Installation

 If you don't yet have VS Code installed on your computer, head to [code.visualstudio.com](https://code.visualstudio.com/) to download it.
-You can open the dropdown to choose the versions you want to download, but usually, the big button should do the work.
+You can open the dropdown to choose the version you want to download, but usually, the big button should do the work.

-## Extensions and settings Ruby on Rails Developers
+## Extensions and settings for Ruby on Rails Developers

 Ruby is built with developer happiness in mind.
 However, if your editor is not correctly set up, you’re in for a painful ride.
 Finding the right extensions on VS Code can take you down a long trial-and-error path.